sugarlabs/sugar-docs/dev-environment.md

 Preferences reference
 ---------------------

-You can set a few options by creating a sugar-build/prefs file.
+You can set a few options by creating a sugar-build/prefs.json file.
 For example

-    OUTPUT=HDMI1
+    {"output": "HDMI1",
-    RESOLUTION=1024x768
+     "resolution": "1024x768"}

 The following preferences are available

-* RESOLUTION
+* resolution

   This option is only valid when running from X Window.
 It specifies the resolution of the window containing the sugar desktop in the form \[width\]x\[height\].
 Otherwise the whole screen is used.

-* OUTPUT
+* output

   This option is only valid when running from a text console.
 Sugar does not work properly on multiple video outputs, so we need to